Home /

 sidebarboolean | SidebarConfigtrueSidebar visibility and style

-iconsRecord<string, Component>Icon registry for frontmatter icon fields
+iconsRecord<string, Component>Shared icon registry for frontmatter icon fields and built-ins like Prompt

-componentsRecord<string, Component>Custom MDX components and built-in overrides like HoverLink
+componentsRecord<string, Component>Custom MDX components and built-in overrides like HoverLink and Prompt

 onCopyClick(data: CodeBlockCopyData) => voidCallback when the user clicks the copy button on a code block